Model-Based Learning of Whittle indices: Conclusion

 \subsection{Learning model}

-We assume that we have access to a simulator of the arm and the learning agent interacts with it.
-At time $t$, the agent observes the state of the arm $\rand{S_t}$ and chooses an action $\rand{A_t} \in \calA$.
-The arm then generates a reward and transitions to its next state, both being observed by the agent.
+Our learning environment is a classical reinforcement learning setup.
+We have access to a simulator of the MDP, that is: at time $t$, the learning agent observes the state of the MDP $\rand{S_t}$ and chooses an action $\rand{A_t} \in \calA$.
+The MDP then generates a reward and transitions to its next state, both being observed by the agent.
+This is called a navigating model, in contrast to a generative model where the agent decides which state $\rand{S_t}$ it explores at time $t$; and subsequently decides the action $\rand{A_t}$ and observes the generated reward as well as the next state.
+Thus the generative model is less constraining than the navigating model.
+We chose the latter, as it is usually the case in the literature regarding index learning \cite{robledo_borkar2022deeplearning,avrachenkov2022whittle,dhankar2025tabulardeepreinforcementlearning,jonah2026WIQL}.